-A vending route driver is an integral part of any vending business.
-They are the lifeblood of your company; effective route drivers keep your machines serviced and your customers happy.
+A successful vending route driver is an integral part of any vending business.
+They are the lifeblood of your company; a successful route driver keeps your machines serviced and your customers happy.
 Without a proper route driver, vending operators could experience potential theft, under-serviced machines, and under-served customers.
 But just how much damage can a bad route driver do?

 Unfortunately, good route drivers are not always easy to find.
 What traits end up being important for the job?
 How can you tell if the employee will be effective?
 We’ve compiled a list of the top four qualities to look for when hiring an effective route driver:

 One of the most important traits a route driver should have is honesty.
 Your driver will be dealing with money on a daily basis.
 Without telemetry or a VMS, tracking money can be inaccurate and time consuming.
 If you don’t know how much money you should receive from a driver, a dishonest route driver could pocket some without you ever knowing.
 You also have to trust that your route driver will go to each location and service them properly.
 Even more, successful route drivers are the face of your company out in the field, so they need to be trusted to interact with customers in a friendly and professional manner.
 The last thing you want is a phone call from an unhappy customer complaining that a machine is empty or an employee was rude.
 An honest vending route driver does their job to the fullest without taking any short-cuts.